Junna-Kawasaki/EBL_2020/EBL_reconstruction/README.md

 Because most EBLs were detected as fragmented sequences due to mutations occurring after integration, we reconstructed EBL sequences by concatenating sequences using this script.

 ## Data
-There is a fasta file containing reconstructed EBL amino acid sequences in "EBL_reconstructed_seq.zip".
+There is a fasta file containing reconstructed EBL amino acid sequences in **"EBL_reconstructed_seq.zip"**.